 8. Having the ability to disable an account is useful for leave of absence scenarios.
 Even investigating issues or locking an account for forensics may be required.
 Another item to view would be last login or last access time.
 There should be an easy UI view of unused user and service accounts.
 (Again this is something similar AWS does well with their last access timestamp of tokens).

 In the end most of my thoughts are trying to solve the human element.
-GCP provides great ways to secure resources technically but sometimes fails to provide additional safeguards against user error.
+GCP provides great ways to secure resources technically but sometimes fails to provide additional safeguards against user error and securing IT.
 Many companies aren’t able to justify the immense costs to build fort knox in the cloud and I believe the winner of the cloud market will be the one with the most simple and robust options for security.

 Overall Update 1 year later 2019: After making these recommendations a year ago it seems Google already thought of some and made great progress towards adding products to make GCP the most secure platform.
 I do anticipate more time for these additions to mature but its a good start.
 Overall it seems there was some healthy management changes for GCP to grow in the enterprise space.
 They finally realized the best tech doesn’t sell itself if its complicated to setup and manage.
 Businesses don’t have time or money to run IT like Google and want cloud providers to hold their hands.
 Don’t count GCP out of the cloud race yet.